Foxes

 Compared to the arctic fox, the red fox is larger and heavier, with a longer snout and ears.
 In the summer, the coat of the red fox changes density, but not colour.
 Despite their name, the red fox is not always red!
 They are seen in the wild with two other colour patterns: silver and cross.
 Cross is a lighter brown with dark markings across their back and front legs.
 They can always be distinguished by a white tip on their tail.

-The arctic fox is more common in the northern section of Wapusk, where the environment is harsher.
+The arctic fox is more common in the northern regions of Wapusk, where the environment is harsher.
 With the thickest winter coat of any animal on earth, the arctic fox keeps warm in severe winter weather.
-Their pure white coat gives them the ability to blend in with the snow-covered ice and tundra.
-In the summer months, their coat is shorter, less dense, and brown in colour, giving them important camouflage.
+The pure white fur gives them the ability to blend in on the snow-covered tundra and ice.
+In the summer months, their coat is shorter, less dense, and brown in colour, giving them camouflage in both seasons.